-SOUTH FLORIDA REGIONAL PLANNING COUNCIL NOTES TO THE FINANCIAL STATEMENTS SEPTEMBER 30, 2018
+SOUTH FLORIDA REGIONAL PLANNING COUNCIL NOTES TO THE FINANCIAL STATEMENTS SEPTEMBER 30, 2017

-Note 10 - Commitments
+Note 11 - Commitments

 The Council conducts its operations from leased office space.
-During fiscal 2018, the Council relocated its office and entered a five lease until October 15, 2023.
-The new lease reduces the total leased space to 3,804 square feet and reduces the total annual lease commitment for the Council.
-Total rental expense for the year ended September 30, 2018 was \$119,428.
+During fiscal 2015 the Council renegotiated the terms of the existing lease and has agreed to a three year lease extension until February 28, 2018.
+The amended lease reduces the total leased space and reduces the total annual lease commitment for the Council.
+Total rental expense for the year ended September 30, 2017 was \$189,140.
 Future annual rental payments, including approximate common area maintenance cost and real estate taxes required under the amended lease and the extension period are included as follows: